A FEW WORDS ABOUT DOUG . . .

 MY PAINTINGS AT WASHINGTON'S STATE LANDMARK CAPITOL BUILDING

-DINO ROSSI ~ A high point of the day-long event was when Doug and I were introduced tot Dino Ross, who we found to be a genuine, engaging man, committed to the needs of folks living in Washington State.
-Later when he ran for Washington State Governor, we were disappointed that he lost the election as he'd made such a good impression on both Doug and me.
+DINO ROSSI A high point of the day-long event was when Doug and I were introduced tot Dino Ross, who we found to be a genuine engaging man committed to the needs of folks living in Washington State.
+Later when he ran for Washington State Governor, we were disappointed that he lost the election, as he'd made such a positibe impression on both Doug and me.
 The art event took place only a couple of months after Doug and I met, so it was wonderful to be able to include him in the prestigious festivities that day.
 This event is still a fond memory these many years later.

-This exhibit and reception inspired my "Happy Holidays at the Legislative Bullding" (left) portraying the majestic State Capitol building.
+This exhibit and reception inspired my "HAPPY HOIDAYS AT THE LEGISLATIVE BUILDING" (left) art of the majestic State Capitol building.
 When I fiished it, Governor Gary Locke was serving his second term.
-I I gave both him and Lt.
-Governor Brad Owen framed artwork of this festive Holiday scene.
+I gave both him and Lt.
+Governor Brad Owen framed artwork of this Holiday scene.

 "Children at Play" was just one of four exhibits at the Legislative Building featuring works from the collections on my SPOKANE and PUGET SOUND web pages during the 1990s and 2000s.
 Heading up a committee of committed volunteers, what a gift this couple was who worked so hard to promote our state's artists.
 The halls of the Legislative Building were a spectacular backdrop for all of us.